nuxeo-archives/org.eclipse.ecr/README.md

 or Record Management applications, Web Content Management applications, or simply business-specific applications.

-You can read more about on http://www.eclipse.org/proposals/rt.ecr/
+You can read more about the project on <http://www.eclipse.org/proposals/rt.ecr/>

 ## How to build and run

-This project is build using maven tycho.
+This project is built using maven tycho.
 The only requirement is to use the 3.0.3 version of maven.
 For building the p2 repository you have to invoke the following command line:

     $ mvn -f build/pom.xml clean install

-If you need to use both maven 2 and maven 3 on the same machine you should consider using
+If you need to use both maven 2 and maven 3 on the same machine you should consider using:

     $ mvn -f build/pom.xml -Dmaven.repo.local=/path/to/m3/repository clean install

 to use another local repository for maven 3.
-Or you may want to make an alias and use different maven settings.xml files.
+Or you may want to make an alias and use different maven `settings.xml` files.

 The repository built is located in `build/repository/target/repository`.
 At this stage, you're able to load ECR in eclipse.

 ## Configuring Eclipse IDE

 To be able to use Eclipse IDE when working with ECR you must have the PDE feature installed in your Eclipse.

 To configure your Eclipse you need to create a target platform that will be used when developing ECR plugins.

 To create the ECR target platform:

 * Open Eclipse Preferences.